Im-spec/wind-bidding-framework/README.md

 The calculation environment is Python 3.11.14 with NumPy 2.4.3, pandas 3.0.2, SciPy 1.17.1, scikit-learn 1.8.0, PyArrow 23.0.1, tqdm 4.67.3, and IBM ILOG CPLEX 22.1.2.0.
 No GPU acceleration is used.
 A valid CPLEX installation and license are required.

-## Input data

-Input data are not bundled with this code-only repository.
-The required filenames and placement rules are listed in `01_입력데이터/README.md`.

 ## Scope